NVIDIA/TensorRT/tools/Polygraphy/how-to/debug_accuracy.md

     Go To: [Extracting A Failing Subgraph](#extracting-a-failing-subgraph)

-- No, marking other outputs causes the accuracy to improve.
+- No, marking other outputs causes the accuracy to improve OR I am not able to run the model at all when I mark other outputs.

     Go To: [Reducing A Failing Onnx Model](#reducing-a-failing-onnx-model)